English as a Second Language (ESL)

 Which classes should I take?

 This depends on your goals and how much time you have to study.
 Your class level will depend on how much experience you have reading, writing, and speaking in English.
-Talk to a counselor to decide which classes to take.
+Take the Guided Self-Placement (GSP) and talk to a counselor to decide which classes to take.

 How do I earn an ESL certificate?